 Hammer Of Thor – Great Loss Of Treasure That Protected Aesir Gods And Asgard

-The hammer Mjölnir was crucial to the Aesir God’s security and it was urgent to find it as soon as possible.
+The hammer Mjölnir was crucial to the Aesir God’s security and needed to be found as soon as possible.

-Thor immediately contacted Loki and to him, he revealed the secret of his great loss, stating that were the giants to hear of it, they would attempt to storm Asgard in a short time and destroy the gods.
+Thor immediately contacted Loki, and to him, he revealed the secret of his great loss, stating that if the giants heard of it, they would attempt to storm Asgard in a short time and destroy the gods.

-One thing that the mighty god Thor did not know was that he had to suffer great humiliation to retrieve the hammer, his greatest treasure.
+The mighty god Thor did not know that he had to suffer great humiliation to retrieve the hammer, his greatest treasure.

 Loki decided to contact the goddess Freya as soon as possible at her home, where he borrowed Freya’s feather coat, which transformed him into a falcon that could travel fast even to foreign lands.